 Doxxing:

-Doxxing, or sharing somebody’s personal information online, frequently happens in various social media platforms.
+Doxxing, or sharing somebody’s personal information online, frequently happens on various social media sites.
 Reddit is no exception, although it is currently against Reddit’s guidelines.
 That’s because back in 2013, some Redditors published the personal information of the people they believed to be the Boston Marathon attackers, which turned out to be wrong accusations.
 One of the people wrongly accused committed suicide as a result, and this led to Reddit’s banning of doxxing.

 Spreading Hate: